chutney-testing/chutney-testing.github.io-legacy/docs/documentation/actions/amqp.md

         * consume messages without exceeding the remaining timeout ( = timeout - n * 500ms) or the `nb-messages`.
         * stop consumer and unlock the queue.

     :material-lightbulb-on: Don't use long `timeout`.
 In parallel execution, it makes execution slower and it can fails other executions.
+Prefer a retry strategy with short timeOut to allow different execution to access to the queue.
+For example : instead of 5 min timeout at action level, prefer adding a RetryTimeOutStrategy("5 min" (timeout), "1 s" (delay))) to the step

 === "Inputs"